dunhamsteve/aoc2022/README.md

 Oof.
 So the 1651 vs 1650 thing, which I regressed, was having to keep the open and step separate.
 I didn't get code that did both.
 I barely got part2 working.
 It's taking 3 min 22 seconds to run, after I compile it.
 I think I need a better estimation function, and maybe I can manage the size that state grows better.

 Got it down to 1:39 by replacing the string names with integers and bitmaps for the string lists.
+And down to 1:10 by using UInt64.
+Switching to my Heap implementation made things much worse.
+I suspect the RBTree is collapsing duplicate state.
+But I learned some stuff while writing it and checked it in for posterity.

 **Day 17**